UD-Math-Data-Science-1/notes/_sources/supervised/model-selection.md

 sns.displot(data=result,x="error",hue="kind",bins=24);
 ```

-Now the training error is generally on par with the testing error, and the variance in the testing error is much smaller than before.
+Now the training error is more comparable to the testing error, and the variance in the testing error is much smaller than before.

 ## Bias–variance tradeoff